 Pool your rewards

-A joint credit card gives you the ability to amplify your cashback rewards by pooling them in the same account, rather than scattering them among multiple credit cards.
-Additionally, since the account is being used by two people, the card may see higher use than a singularly owned one, which will rack up the rewards faster.
+A joint credit card lets you amplify your cashback rewards by pooling them in the same account rather than scattering them among multiple credit cards.
+Additionally, since two people are using the account, the card may see higher use than a singularly owned one, which will rack up the rewards faster.

-Potential con: Options for joint credit cards are very limited, so it may be tricky to find a rewards program that fits your lifestyle and needs.
+Potential con: Options for joint credit cards are very limited, so finding a rewards program that fits your lifestyle and needs may be tricky.

 Improve your credit

-Joint credit cards have the potential to boost both of your credit scores, as long as you make on-time payments each month.
-Additionally, if one person does not have good enough credit to apply for a card on their own, they can leverage the other person’s better credit to score a joint credit card with better interest rates and terms.
+Joint credit cards can help both cardholders’ credit scores, as long as you make on-time payments each month.
+Additionally, if one person doesn’t have good enough credit to apply for a card on their own, they can leverage the other person’s better credit to score a joint credit card with better interest rates and terms.

 Potential con: Just as joint credit cards have the potential to boost your credit, they also have the potential to harm it—even if it’s not directly your fault.
 If your partner fails to uphold their payment agreement or charges enough on the card to push you past a 30 percent credit utilization rate, your score will likely take a dip.